yzcdpg/prysm/.github/PULL_REQUEST_TEMPLATE.md

 **Acknowledgements**

 - [ ] I have read [CONTRIBUTING.md](https://github.com/prysmaticlabs/prysm/blob/develop/CONTRIBUTING.md).
-- [ ] I have made an appropriate entry to [CHANGELOG.md](https://github.com/prysmaticlabs/prysm/blob/develop/CHANGELOG.md).
+- [ ] I have included a uniquely named [changelog fragment file](https://github.com/prysmaticlabs/prysm/blob/develop/CONTRIBUTING.md#maintaining-changelogmd).
 - [ ] I have added a description to this PR with sufficient context for reviewers to understand this PR.